by Djamal Diouf, Program Analyst

 My journey as an asylum seeker ultimately brought me to the border of the United States and Mexico.
 I had no knowledge, however, of what to do next.

-I then began receiving texts from Al Otro Lado, an immigration nonprofit providing direct, free, legal services on both sides of the U.S.-Mexico border and beyond.
+I began receiving texts from Al Otro Lado, an immigration nonprofit providing free legal services on the U.S.-Mexico border.

 Using the Mobile Pathways’ platform, Al Otro Lado was able to text me precise details about my case and gave me virtual online counsel about my options.
 These updates helped me to get to California safely and legally.